CDCgov/ixa/examples/load-people/README.md

 ensure that this happens before the property is accessed (or the simulation will panic).

 One common use case for manual assignment is when you need to load people from a csv file.
-In that case, you can read the properties and assign them a population loader:
+In that case, you can read the properties and assign them a population loader.

+You can see an exampel of this in `population_loader.rs`:

 ```rust
 let person = context.add_person();